2018 Philippine barangay and Sangguniang Kabataan elections

 Barangay elections in the Philippines were held on May 14, 2018.
-The election shall elect the Punong Barangay, more commonly known as barangay captains, and members of the Sangguniang Barangay, or barangay council, in 41,948 barangays (villages) throughout the country whose terms start on June 30, 2018.
+The election elected the Punong Barangay, more commonly known as barangay captains, and members of the Sangguniang Barangay, or barangay council, in 41,948 barangays (villages) throughout the country whose terms start on June 30, 2018.
 Barangays are the smallest local government unit in the Philippines.

-Elections for the reformed Sangguniang Kabataan (SK; youth councils) will also be held at the same time.
+Elections for the reformed Sangguniang Kabataan (SK; youth councils) were also held at the same time.
 This shall be the first SK elections since 2010.

 Originally scheduled for October 2016, these elections supposedly concluded the 2016 election cycle that started in May with the election of the Philippine president, the members of Philippine Congress and provincial, city and municipal officials.
 It was then postponed to October 2017, then was postponed further to May 2018.
 There were attempts to postpone it further, but Congress ran out of time to pass a law to postpone the elections further.

-Upon their election, barangay captains shall elect their cities' or municipalities' League of Barangays of the Philippines chairman, also known as the Association of Barangay Captains or ABC Chairman, who will also sit on their respective local municipal or city council.
+Upon their election, barangay captains elected their cities' or municipalities' League of Barangays of the Philippines chairman, also known as the Association of Barangay Captains or ABC Chairman, who will also sit on their respective local municipal or city council.
 The provincial ABC chairman will also sit on the provincial board.
 The provincial and some city ABC chairmen shall elect among themselves the national leadership of the League.
-The SK chairpersons shall do the same among their ranks.
-The SK national president shall become a member of the National Youth Commission.

-The winning officials were originally to serve until June 30, 2020, but since the 2020 elections were postponed to 2022 in 2019, their terms were also extended to January 1, 2023.
+The winning officials were originally to serve until June 30, 2020, but since the 2020 elections were postponed to 2022 in 2019, and again to 2023, their terms were also extended to November 30, 2023.